arairyuma/docker-lemp-stack/README.md

 * On a server which has sshd, create a 'vmresource' user.
 Allow password-less ssh access using the public key you created above.

-    __NOTE__ : In the vmresource folder you will need to create a folder for each Magento project you have created.
+    __NOTE__ : In the vmresource user's home folder you will need to create a folder for each Magento project you create.
     The folder should be named as per the $project_name in the setup scripts.

     For a Magento 1 project you need :
     * db.tar.gz = a 'full' database backup (I suggest you use n98-magerun and create the backup without customer data).
-    * dbconfig.tar.gz = a backup of teh core_config_data tables with the hostname changed to same as defined in $vmhost_name of setup script.
+    * dbconfig.tar.gz = a backup of the core_config_data tables with the hostname changed to same as defined in $vmhost_name of setup script.
     * local.xml = a working local.xml file with the correct db host name (e.g. percona56), username and password.
 If you use Redis these are available as 'rediscache', 'redisfullpage', and 'redissession' on port 6379.

+    For a Magento 2 project you need:
+    * db.tar.gz and dbconfig.tar.gz as above
+    * env.php = a fully completed env.php with correct dbhost etc.
+    * config.php = a backup of the correct M2 config.php file.

 ## How to build and start the Docker containers